myData = {

 # see what our function is up to.

-= get_url(url, out) src
+src = get_url(url, out)

-data/Wikipedia-Cities.csv found locally!
+data/Listings.csv found locally!

 I’m not going to pretend that’s the best use of a decorator, but it does neatly separate the downloading function from the caching function.
-In fact, there is already a cache decorator and some of these have unlimited capacity; however, they are intended to run in a ‘live’ context, so you’d still need to download the file again any time you start a new notebook or restart Docker.
+In fact, there is already a cache decorator and some of these have unlimited capacity; however, they are intended to run in a ‘live’ context, so you’d still need to download the file again any time you start a new notebook or restart Podman.
 This caching function saves the actual data locally to dest

 .